CARE OF SENIOR PETS

 It is advised by experts to take your senior pet to the veterinarian twice a year.
 The reason is because at their age, they can develop tumors, kidney disease, thyroid disease, arthritis or other problems, which should be treated quickly.
 Even if you think your pet looks fine, there could be something deadly lurking in her body - pets are good at hiding their symptoms until you find her under the bed or vomiting.
 It may be too late then.

 There is no excuse not to treat your pet for injury or sickness.
 There are low-cost veterinarians, vet mobiles, community clinics.
 And there are charities who help people out when they can’t afford an expensive treatment or surgery their pet needs.
 Just do some research online or ask your veterinarian or SPCA to direct you.
-My other cat Petunia had a blockage in 2022 - the vet said it had to be removed surgically.
+One of my other cats, Petunia, had a blockage in 2022 - the vet said it had to be removed surgically.
 I was in a panic; it was urgent or she could die.
 My beautiful 9 year old Petunia was in danger.
 He said it would cost $7000 at other vets (he could not do the surgery); he was checking for other options for me.
 That is a lot of money, but I was prepared to do anything for her.
-I have CareCredit card which helps.
+I use CareCredit card which helps.
 I remembered in my worry about Low-Cost Vet Mobile- Petunia was there as a kitten, so I mentioned this to the doctor.
 He checked out their web page, contacted them and set up an appointment for the next day.
 It cost much less than other vets, and her life was saved!